 A Scene #14: Over and Under

-I then enter the Metro station and wait at the platform for a metro train in Northern direction.
-I take the first arriving train, and cross the river Maas through the tunnel.
-I leave the train at the first stop: Leuvehaven.
+I then entered the Metro station and waited at the platform for a metro train in Northern direction.
+I took the first arriving train, and crossed the river Maas through the tunnel.
+I left the train at the first stop: Leuvehaven.

 A Scene #13: The Announcement

-On Saturday 8 December 2018, at exactly 14:20 CET, I will publicly announce a new event with the name: ‘A Scene # 14’, on the website
+On Saturday 8 December 2018, at exactly 14:20 CET, I publicly announced a new event with the name: ‘A Scene # 14’, on the website

 fransvanlent.nl and on Facebook.
-Unlike all previous events, you can be part of this occurrence at any chosen location,
+Unlike all previous events, you could be part of this occurrence at any chosen location,

-if you are online on that specific moment.
+if you were online on that specific moment.